heistp/antler/README.md

 - add a list command to list Tests
 - support regex's of ID key/value pairs in run, report and list commands
-- refactor examples to share common setup
-- build examples to a public server and remove from README

-#### Bugs

 - validate that all Test IDs are unique
 - validate that Node IDs identify Nodes uniquely

-- test for heap retention when streaming FileData
+#### Bugs

 - reconsider semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths
 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)